jlab-hep/localdb-docs/docs/qcflow/upload_itkpdbare.md

 [Previous step](signoffbare.md)<br>
 <hr>

+# Upload selected results to ITkPD

 You can upload selected QC test results to ITkPD.<br>
-Please follow the instruction below after sign-in on your viewer to click "Sign-in" at the top left conner.<br>
+Please follow the instruction below after sign-in on your viewer to click "Sign-in" at the top right.<br>

 ![Upload_Results_To_ITkPD](../images/qc-flow/upload_results_itkpd.png)<br>

-You can check the resutls at web page for ITkPD:
+You can check the resutls at web page for ITkPD:<br>
 [https://itkpd-test.unicorncollege.cz/myTests](https://itkpd-test.unicorncollege.cz/myTests)